anujdatar/neutralinojs.github.io/docs/README.md

 Neutralino v2 is ready for Linux/Windows.
 You can try this [pre-release](https://github.com/neutralinojs/neutralinojs/releases/tag/v2.0.0).
 Please notice that the macOS version is not yet supporting v2 implementaton (still in v1.5.0).
 If you are interested, you can [help ❤️](https://github.com/neutralinojs/neutralinojs/issues/395) us to implement v2-spec for macOS.

+Also, we are [upgrading](https://github.com/neutralinojs/neutralinojs.github.io/tree/docs-v2) our documentation with [Docusaurus](https://docusaurus.io/).
+The current documentation has content for the v1.x implementation.
+If you have any question regarding v2.x API, feel free to ask via a Github issue or [discussion thread](https://github.com/neutralinojs/neutralinojs/discussions).

 <div align="center">
   <img src="https://cdn.rawgit.com/neutralinojs/neutralinojs.github.io/b667f2c2/docs/nllogo.png" style="width:300px;"/>
 </div>